eddyerburgh/notes/docs/operating-systems/linux/processes.md

 The `exec()` system call family "creates a new address space and loads a new program into it" {% cite lkd -l 24 %}.

-The `exit` system call terminates a process and frees its resources.
+The `exit()` system call terminates a process and frees its resources.
 An exited process becomes a zombie process representing a terminated process until the parent process calls `wait()` or `waitpid()` {% cite lkd -l 24 %}.

 ## The task structure

 Internally, a process is referred to as a **task**.
 A task is represented as a `task_struct` in the kernel.
 Each `task_struct` is stored in a circular doubly linked list called the **task list** {% cite lkd -l 24 %}.

-A `task_struct` is large, at around 1.7kb on a 32 bit machine (in version 2.6). `task_struct` structs are allocated by the slab allocator for efficient object reuse {% cite lkd -l 24 %}.
+A `task_struct` is large, at around 1.7KB on a 32-bit machine (in Linux 2.6). `task_struct` structs are allocated by the slab allocator for efficient object reuse {% cite lkd -l 24 %}.

 Until the 2.6 kernel the `task_struct` was stored at the end of the kernel stack of a process.
 This made it possible to access the task struct using the stack pointer.
 Now that the slab allocator manages the `task_struct` there is a `thread_info` struct which performs the same function, either stored at the bottom of the stack for stacks that grow down, or the top of the stack for stacks that grow up {% cite lkd -l 24 %}.